on1dds/remote2zwave/README.md

 ###Correct IP
 Replace the IP's the code with the IP's you need it to be.

-###Lay back and switch your lights with your remote control.
+###Lay back and switch your Z-Wave driven devices with your remote control.